 After nights of receiving compliments from admirers, harassment from “creepers,” and having genuine fun with regulars, two of Louisville’s heterosexual bartenders from popular LGBT-favored bars say they love their job more than anything.

-Isaiah Dietrich, 24, of Louisville, has worked at Big Bar on Bardstown Road since its opening in May of 2012, he said.
-Dietrich said before his employment as full-time bartender he worked many LGBT community events before.
+John Jones*, 24, of Louisville, has worked at Big Bar on Bardstown Road since its opening in May of 2012, he said.
+Jones said before his employment as full-time bartender he worked many LGBT community events before.

 “If I wasn’t so comfortable with myself I’d be long gone by now,” he said.
 “I could see where a straight guy who isn’t comfortable with himself would get freaked out.”

-One night, Dietrich said he was changing the music and someone came right up behind him and “fondled him.”
+One night, Jones said he was changing the music and someone came right up behind him and “fondled him.”

 “I took his hand and threw him out,” he said.

-Lee Thomas, 26 of Southern Indiana, said he’s had similar experiences to Dietrich while working at Nowhere Louisville, also on Bardstown Road.
+Lee Thomas, 26 of Southern Indiana, said he’s had similar experiences to Jones while working at Nowhere Louisville, also on Bardstown Road.

 “One time I was working the door and some guy kept staring at me and eventually just went in to kiss me,” he said.

 Thomas added that he receives a lot of “cock grabs” every night.

 “You look around and it’s so busy that you don’t know who did it,” he said.
 “It’s sad, but I’m used to it.”